MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-organization-app.md

 [!INCLUDE[Get the report ID](../../includes/embed-tutorial-report-id.md)]

 >[!NOTE]
->To get the report ID programmatically, use the [Get Report In Group](/rest/api/power-bi/reports/getreportingroup) API.
+>To get the report ID programmatically, use the [Get Reports In Group](/rest/api/power-bi/reports/getreportsingroup) API.

 ## Step 3 - Add the required NuGet packages